vaibhavantil2/core/docs/core/04_core-concepts/03_glue42-client/03_react/react.md

 export default App;
 ```

-Remember that when you initialize the Glue42 Web library with the `useGlueInit()` hook, you need to provide the `glue` object to your nested components.
-For example, use React Context or attach it to the global `window` object.
+Remember that when you initialize the Glue42 Web library with the `useGlueInit()` hook, you need to take care of the way you provide the `glue` object to your nested components.
+For example, you can use React Context or attach it to the global `window` variable.

 ### Consuming Glue42 Web APIs

-After the [Glue42 Web](../../../../reference/core/latest/glue42%20web/index.html) library has been successfully initialized, you can access the Glue42 Web APIs with the built-in React hook `useContext()` and passing `GlueContext` as its argument, or with the `useGlue()` hook.
+After the [**Glue42 Web**](../../../../reference/core/latest/glue42%20web/index.html) library has been successfully initialized, you can access the Glue42 Web APIs with the built-in React hook `useContext()` and passing `GlueContext` as its argument, or with the `useGlue()` hook.

-*Note that this library is just a thin wrapper designed to work with both `@glue42/web` and `@glue42/desktop`.
-For that reason, if you are using React with TypeScript, you should type cast the initialized `glue` object to the appropriate type, because the default type is `Glue42Web.API | Glue42.Glue`*;
+**Note** that this library is just a thin wrapper designed to work with both `@glue42/web` and `@glue42/desktop`.
+For that reason, if you are using react with typescript you should type cast the initialized glue object to the appropriate type, because the default type is `Glue42Web.API | Glue42.Glue`;

 - #### GlueContext